Agile-Beluga/Questions/README.md

-# Agile Beluga Questions & Answers API
+# Shop.ly API - Questions & Answers

+## Overview
+The Shop.ly API is a back-end system for an e-commerce platform.
+It is designed for efficiency and scalability, with the ability to handle a high volume of traffic.
+It currently serves more than a million records related to product's questions and answers.

 __Tech Stack:__
 * Node.js